loeiten/ml_nanodegree_capstone/capstone_proposal.md

 the data is needed.

-The techniques used to deal with stock data is also transferable to other sequential data such as weather forecasting, distribution on the electrical grid, maintenance prediction other fields where sensoric data is of importance.
+The techniques used to deal with stock data is also transferable to other sequential data such as weather forecasting, power distribution on the electrical grid, maintenance prediction, and other fields where sensory data is of importance.

 ### Problem Statement
-_(approx. 1 paragraph)_

-* (Checked) clearly describe the problem that is to be solved
-* (Checked) The problem described should be well defined
-* (Checked) should have at least one relevant potential solution
-* (Checked) describe the problem thoroughly such that it is clear that the problem is quantifiable
-* (Checked) can be measurable
-* (Checked) replicable

 In this project, we will build a stock price predictor for the 50 stocks with the highest weights in the Standard and Poor's 500 (S&P500) portfolio as of 2018-03-06.
-The predictor will be trained on historical daily data including the opening price (Open), highest price the stock traded at (High), how many stocks were traded (Volume) and closing price adjusted for [stock split](https://classroom.udacity.com/courses/ud501/lessons/4442578629/concepts/45792868240923) and [dividends](https://classroom.udacity.com/courses/ud501/lessons/4442578629/concepts/44273516340923)
+The predictor will be trained on historical daily data including the opening price (Open), the highest price the stock was traded at (High), the lowest price the stock was traded at (Low), how many stocks were traded (Volume) and the closing price adjusted for
+[stock split](https://classroom.udacity.com/courses/ud501/lessons/4442578629/concepts/45792868240923)
+and
+[dividends](https://classroom.udacity.com/courses/ud501/lessons/4442578629/concepts/44273516340923)